What Scales in Cross-Entropy Scaling Law?: Application of Error-Entropy Scaling Law

 \section{Application of Error-Entropy Scaling Law}

 Our decomposed result and the discovered Error-Entropy scaling law better characterize the model scaling behavior.
-We believe they will have wide applications for large language models.
+We believe they will have wide applications for LLMs.
 In this section, we provide an example in using them to understand the puzzle of slowing cross-entropy scaling law.

 The puzzle is that cross-entropy scales precisely at a power-law rate for small models, and yet slows down for very large models.
 Concretely, for small models, \citet{kaplan2020scalinglawsneurallanguage} described the relationship between cross-entropy $\mathcal{L}_{\mathrm{CE}}$ and model scale $M$ as $\mathcal{L}_{\mathrm{CE}} \propto M^{-\alpha}$, which is a pure power-law form.
-Yet, when model size grows, \citet{Chen2025RevisitingSL} found cross-entropy loss starts to slow down.
+Yet, when model size grows, \citet{openai2024gpt4technicalreport} found cross-entropy loss starts to slow down.
 To account for this problem, the expression is rewritten as $\mathcal{L}_{\mathrm{CE}} \propto M^{-\alpha} + bias$.
 Nowadays, researchers even start to find out cross-entropy slows down even more \citep{qin2025scalinglawssyntheticdata,lourie2025scalinglawsunreliabledownstream}.
 This phenomenon has been widely observed but poorly understood.

 Our decomposition and Error-Entropy scaling law offer a natural explanation.
 Since only \emph{Error-Entropy} scales reliably, the validity of cross-entropy scaling depends on how much of the total loss is contributed by Error-Entropy.
 Fig.~\ref{fig:percent} shows the relative ratio of the three components\footnote{Experimental details are elaborated in App.~\ref{app:details:quantitative}}.
 For small models, Error-Entropy dominates, accounting for nearly $90\%$ of cross-entropy, and the overall loss therefore appears to follow a clean power law.
 For larger models, however, the proportion of Error-Entropy declines, while the non-scaling components---Self-Alignment and Confidence---take up a larger share, causing cross-entropy to deviate from the expected power-law.
 This explains the observed breakdown of cross-entropy scaling.